Moderate deviations for stabilizing functionals in geometric probability: Introduction, main results

 \subsection{Moderate deviation principles}

-It is natural to investigate the asymptotics of $(\overline{\mu}^{\xi}_{\la \ka})_\la$ on intermediate scales between those appearing in Gaussian and law of large numbers behavior.
-This leads us to moderate deviation principles (MDP).
-In this paper we are able to deduce moderate deviation principles from Theorem~\ref{probabilities} for a {\it partial} intermediate regime for all strongly exponentially stabilizing and bounded $\xi$.
-Remark that in \cite{BESY} moderate deviation principles were obtained for an essentially smaller set of examples, including the prototypical random sequential packing and some spatial birth-and-growth models as well as for empirical functionals of nearest neighbor graphs, but they were obtained on {\it every} intermediate scale.
+It is natural to investigate the asymptotics of $ (\barmuxilaka)_\la$ on intermediate scales between those appearing in Gaussian and law of large numbers behavior.
+This leads us to moderate deviation principles (MDPs).
+In this paper we are able to deduce moderate deviation principles from Theorem~\ref{probabilities} for a typically \emph{partial} intermediate regime for stabilizing $\xi$ (for the full scale, we have to assume $ \alpha = \beta = 0 $; see Theorem~\ref{MDPTWI} below for a formal statement).
+We remark that in \cite{BESY}, moderate deviation principles were obtained for an essentially smaller set of examples, including the prototypical random sequential packing and some spatial birth-and-growth models as well as for empirical functionals of nearest neighbor graphs, but they were obtained on \emph{every} intermediate scale.

-We say that a family of probability measures $(\nu_{\la})_{\la}$ on $ \mathcal T $, which is a measurable as well as a topological space, obeys a large deviation principle (LDP) with speed $ \alpha_\la $ and good rate function $I(\cdot) \Colon \mathcal T \to [0, \infty] $ as $ \la \to \la_0 $ if \begin{itemize} \item $I$ is lower semi-continuous and has compact level sets $ N_L := \{ x\in \mathcal T \Colon I(x) \le L\}$, for every $L \in [0, \infty)$. \item For every measurable set $ \Gamma $, we have:
+We say that a family of probability measures $(\nu_{\la})_{\la}$ on $ \mathcal T $, which is a measurable as well as a topological space, obeys a large deviation principle (LDP) with speed $ a_\la $ and good rate function $I(\cdot) \Colon \mathcal T \to [0, \infty] $ as $ \la \to \la_0 $ if \begin{itemize} \item $I$ is lower semi-continuous and has compact level sets $ N_L := \{ x \in \mathcal T \Colon I(x) \le L\} $, for every $L \in [0, \infty)$. \item For every measurable set $ \Gamma $, we have:

 where $ \accentset{\circ}{\Gamma} $ denotes the topological interior of $ \Gamma $ and $ \overline\Gamma $ denotes its closure. \end{itemize} Notice that we do not assume that the measures are Borel.
 In other words, open sets are not necessarily measurable.